Crime prevention: Introduction and description

 One example of SCP in practice is automated traffic enforcement.
 Automated traffic enforcement systems (ATES) use automated cameras on the roads to catch drivers who are speeding and those who run red lights.
-Such systems enjoy use all over the world.
-These systems have been installed and are advertised as an attempt to keep illegal driving incidences down.
+Such systems are used all over the world.
+These systems have been installed and are advertised as an attempt to reduce illegal driving incidents.
 As a potential criminal, someone who is about to speed or run a red light knows that their risk of getting caught is nearly 100% with these systems.
 This completely disincentivizes the person from speeding or running red lights in areas in which they know ATES are set up.
-Though not conclusive, evidence shows that these type of systems work.
+Though not conclusive, evidence shows that these types of systems work.
 In a Philadelphia study, some of the city's most dangerous intersections had a reduction of 96% in red light violations after the installation and advertisement of an ATES system.

-Applying SCP to information systems (IS)
+Applying to information systems

-Situational crime prevention (SCP) in general attempts to move away from the "dispositional" theories of crime commission i.e. the influence of psychosocial factors or genetic makeup of the criminal, and to focus on those environmental and situational factors that can potentially influence criminal conduct.
-Hence rather than focus on the criminal, SCP focuses on the circumstances that lend themselves to crime commission.
+Situational crime prevention in general attempts to move away from the "dispositional" theories of crime commission i.e., the influence of psychosocial factors or genetic makeup of the criminal, and to focus on those environmental and situational factors that can potentially influence criminal conduct.
+Hence, rather than focus on the criminal, SCP focuses on the circumstances that lend themselves to crime commission.
 Understanding these circumstances leads to the introduction of measures that alter the environmental factors with the aim of reducing opportunities for criminal behavior.
 Other aspects of SCP include: